 “We’re looking to hire social workers, psychologists, nurses, doctors and some support staff,” Pape says.

 Vets left behind

-In 2008, a VA-commissioned study found that veterans are 50 percent more likely to have amyotrophic lateral sclerosis (ALS), better known as Lou Gehrig's disease, than nonveterans.
+In 2008, a VA-commissioned study found that veterans are 50 percent more likely than nonveterans to have amyotrophic lateral sclerosis (ALS), better known as Lou Gehrig’s disease.
 Later, ALS was made a presumptive compensable illness, meaning veterans are not required to prove when they acquired the disease.

 More than 4,000 veterans received clinical services from the Veterans Health Administration during the 2019 fiscal year.
 This estimate does not include veterans who received services before 2019 or those not enrolled in the VA system.

 “It’s taken a long time for the VA to catch up to what the needs are for these veterans,” says Mary Ward of Wilmington, North Carolina.
 She cares for her 65-year-old husband, Tom Ward, who served in the Marine Corps and now has ALS.